 - the titles or roles of the ETF’s adviser’s employees who may determine on any given business day that utilizing a Custom Basket is in the best interests of the fund (collectively, the “Basket Policies and Procedures”).

-Historically, although there have not been any publicly reported abuses involving ETF basket composition, the SEC seems to have been concerned about any imbalance of power between ETF advisers and authorized participants due to the importance of authorized participants’ trading to the ETF arbitrage mechanism.
+Although there have not been any publicly reported abuses involving ETF basket composition, the SEC seems to have been concerned about the potential for an imbalance of power between ETFs s and authorized participants due to the importance of authorized participants’ trading to the ETF arbitrage mechanism.
 To eliminate the potential for authorized participants to take advantage of such an imbalance and “dump” undesirable securities into an ETF’s portfolio in connection with a creation and/or “cherry pick” an ETF’s portfolio in connection with a redemption, the SEC imposed the strict limits described above.
 The Applications essentially posit the Basket Policies and Procedures as an elegant substitute for such limits and call on the ETF’s independent trustees to oversee the potential conflicts of interest, as independent trustees are well-suited to do.

-Further, ETFs and their shareholders stand to benefit materially from Custom Baskets.
-First, ETFs are most likely to use Custom Baskets to deliver out, in kind, in connection with redemptions, more low-cost-basis securities, which will improve their tax efficiency over the long term, or securities that may face liquidity or other unique concerns.
-Second, Custom Baskets could result in narrower bid/ask spreads and smaller premiums and discounts to net asset value for ETF shares to the extent that ETFs use baskets with fewer CUSIPs and authorized participants should be able to more easily and efficiently hedge, arbitrage and trade the ETF shares.
+ETFs and their shareholders stand to benefit materially from a wider usage of Custom Baskets.
+First, ETFs are most likely to use Custom Baskets to deliver out, in kind, in connection with redemptions, securities that may face liquidity or other unique concerns, or more low-cost-basis securities, which will improve their tax efficiency over the long term.
+Second, Custom Baskets could result in narrower bid/ask spreads and smaller premiums and discounts to net asset value for ETF shares to the extent that ETFs use baskets with fewer CUSIPs and authorized participants can more easily and efficiently hedge, arbitrage and trade the ETF shares.
 Third, the use of Custom Baskets would provide advisers with greater portfolio management flexibility, which could be especially useful for ETFs that hold a representative sample of, rather than replicate, their underlying indices.
-Fourth, but not insignificantly, injecting additional flexibility into the basket formation process across the ETF industry may further increase competition by “leveling the playing field” between now-established ETF sponsors and newer market entrants.
+Fourth, injecting additional flexibility into the basket formation process across the ETF industry may further increase competition by “leveling the playing field” between now-established ETF sponsors and newer market entrants.
 Prior to 2012, ETF sponsors were frequently able to obtain exemptive relief that had fewer — and in some cases almost no — restrictions on how baskets must be formed.
-As a result, now-established ETF sponsors may operate pursuant to significantly less onerous exemptive orders than newer market entrants.
+As a result, long-established ETF sponsors may operate pursuant to significantly less onerous exemptive orders than newer market entrants.
 Such disparities have arguably put newer market entrants at a competitive disadvantage, which the modernized relief signaled by the Applications may allow them to overcome.

 Most importantly, the Applications do not reduce in any way the fiduciary duty owed by an ETF adviser to the ETF.
 As a fiduciary, the adviser remains under an obligation to form baskets (including Custom Baskets) that are in the best interest of the ETF.
 This should continue to be the SEC’s main assurance that the ETF will not be subject to overreaching by authorized participants (to “dump” undesirable securities into, or “cherry pick” desirable securities from, the ETF’s portfolio) at the expense of shareholders.